 At the data team in Mapbox, we have been experimenting with creating mapping tools to simplify such efforts and after adding over 1,200 turn restrictions in 30 US cities, we are ready to start mapping in Canada with the help of the local mapping community!
-Our team will focus on the following 5 cities: Ottawa, Toronto, Montréal, Vancouver and Calgary
+Our team will focus on the following 5 cities: Ottawa, Toronto, Montréal, Vancouver

 If its your first time mapping turn restrictions, read the guide to mapping turn restrictions using Mapillary to understand different scenarios and special cases.

 Use the OSM navigation map to compare traffic signages from Mapillary and the map data for potential restrictions to add.
 You can also review the photograph and mark the restriction as valid or invalid.